-Performing high-volume resistance band work has many advantages, particularly in group programming.
+Performing high-volume resistance band work has many advantages.
 For instance, this work will directly aid in strengthening connective tissue which will help prevent potential soft-tissue injuries.

-For your clients with lower training ages, these band movements will help improve their “mind-muscle connection” where it will be easy for them to feel the correct musculature working as they will not be limited by their lack of experience.
+- For those of you with lower training ages, these band movements will help improve your “mind-muscle connection” where it will be easy for you to feel the correct musculature working as you will not be limited by their lack of experience.

-These same folks will likely incur hypertrophic adaptations and the ability of the muscle to generate more force thereby increasing their overall strength.
+- Hypertrophic adaptations and the ability of the muscles to generate more force thereby increasing your overall strength.

-Lastly, you can use band-work to prepare for the upcoming training session in your warm-up so these variations have a multitude of uses and are not just for “finishers.”
-Moreover, these movements are incredibly easy to teach and perform making them a great option for group programming.
+- Highly effective when band-work is used to prepare you for the upcoming training session in your warm-up sequence – variations have a multitude of uses and are not just for “finishers.”

 Lower Body Training Days